onap/policy-parent/docs/clamp/acm/design-impl/clamp-runtime-acm.rst

 The node type of the AC element and the Automation composition can be customised as per the user requirement.
 These customised names can be used in the TOSCA node type definitions of AC element and composition.
 All the AC element and composition definitions (node templates) should be derived from the corresponding node types.
-The following parameters are provided in the config file of runtime-acm for customisation:
+The following parameters are provided in the config file of ACM-runtime for customisation:

 .. code-block:: YAML